-Differential impact of the COVID-19 pandemic
+Differential impact of the COVID-19 pandemic on perceived writing time, productivity and motivation

 The majority of respondents (70%, n = 197/279) reported that the pandemic impacted their writing habits (Fig. 3A).
-Despite most trainees (52%, n = 101/195) reporting having more or much more time for writing during the pandemic (Fig. 3B), a combined 75% of respondents (n = 147/196) reported that they felt less or much less productive during the pandemic (Fig. 3C).
+When respondents answered “yes” to the overarching question “Has the COVID-19 pandemic impacted your writing habits?” they were directed to a series of nested questions about perceived writing time, productivity, and motivation during the pandemic.
+Despite most trainees (52%, n = 101/195) reporting having had more or much more time for writing during the pandemic (Fig. 3B), a combined 75% of respondents (n = 147/196) reported that they felt less or much less productive during the pandemic (Fig. 3C).
 Similarly, 76% (n = 148/196) of respondents reported feeling less or much less motivated to write during the pandemic (Fig. 3D).

-differential writing outputs across trainees prior to the pandemic is now exacerbated by the ongoing pandemic as shown by qualitative data regarding respondents’ feelings towards writing productivity.
-Specifically, the majority of female-identifying respondents (74%, n = 131/176) reported that the pandemic impacted their writing habits, compared to 61% of those who identify as male (n = 46/75) and 63% (n = 5/8) of non-binary trainees.
+Participants’ reported experience with their writing habits during the pandemic was unequal across identity.
+Specifically, most female respondents (74%, n = 131/176) reported that the pandemic impacted their writing habits, compared to 61% of those who identify as male (n = 46/75) and 63% (n = 5/8) of non-binary trainees.
 Strikingly, 85% of BIPOC trainees reported that their writing habits were impacted by the pandemic compared to 67% (n = 142/212) of white peers.
-Our models that accounted for identity and years in graduate school supported these results and suggested with a high degree of certainty (Supplementary Table S3) that first-gen, female-identifying, or BIPOC graduate students were more likely to have the pandemic negatively impact their writing habits (Fig 4A).
-First-gen graduate students had a 72% probability and female-identifying graduate students a 61% probability of answering that their writing was negatively affected.
-BIPOC graduate students had the highest (89%) probability of reporting the pandemic negatively affected their writing.
-Number of years spent in graduate school was unrelated to the impact of the pandemic on writing (1 yr = 51% versus 5 yrs in graduate school = 54% probability).
-Interestingly, graduate students with ESL were strongly unlikely to report that the pandemic affected writing habits (100% posterior < 0), with only a 17% probability (Fig. 4A, Supplementary Table S3).
+Our models that accounted for identity and years in graduate school supported these results and suggested with a high degree of certainty (Supplementary Table S4) that first-gen, female, or BIPOC graduate students were more likely to have the pandemic impact their writing habits (Fig 4A).
+First-gen graduate students had a 72% probability and female graduate students had a 61% probability of answering that their writing habits were affected.
+BIPOC graduate students had the highest (89%) probability of reporting the pandemic affected their writing.
+Number of years spent in graduate school was unrelated to the impact of the pandemic on writing (1 year = 51% versus 5 years in graduate school = 54% probability).
+Interestingly, graduate students with ESL were strongly unlikely to report that the pandemic affected writing habits (100% posterior < 0), with only a 17% probability (Fig. 4A, Supplementary Table S4).

-Among postdocs, those who have spent longer in postdoctoral training and who identify as female were the most likely to report that the pandemic affected their writing, whereas postdocs with chronic conditions and ESL were statistically unlikely to report an effect on writing habits (Fig. 4B, Supplementary Table S4).
-Each additional year of postdoc training increased the probability of the pandemic negatively affecting writing habits by 6% (96% posteriors > 0; e.g., 1 yr postdoc prob = 57% versus 4th yr prob = 75%).
-Female-identifying postdocs had a 66% probability of being affected by the pandemic (89% posteriors > 0).
-Postdocs identifying as first-gen and BIPOC reported little to no effect of the pandemic on writing (Fig. 4B, Supplementary Table S4).
+Among postdocs, those who have spent longer in postdoctoral training and who identify as female were the most likely to report that the pandemic affected their writing, whereas postdocs with chronic conditions and ESL were statistically unlikely to report an effect on writing habits (Fig. 4B, Supplementary Table S5).
+Each additional year of postdoc training increased the probability of the pandemic affecting writing habits by 6% (96% posteriors > 0; e.g., 1 year postdoc prob = 57% versus 4th year prob = 75%).
+Female postdocs had a 66% probability of being affected by the pandemic (89% posteriors > 0).
+Postdocs identifying as first-gen and BIPOC reported little to no effect of the pandemic on writing (Fig. 4B, Supplementary Table S5).
 Postdocs with ESL had only a 20% probability (98% posteriors < 0) of saying the pandemic affected their writing, and postdocs with chronic conditions a 22% probability (95% posteriors < 0).

 DISCUSSION